 Ultimately your income is just one important part of the picture on which a lender will assess your case.

 Loan companies often specify a minimum income requirement in their basic lending criteria (example below).
-Crucially, meeting these entry-level criteria means that you can apply, but doesn’t mean that approval is guaranteed.
+Crucially, meeting these entry-level criteria means you can apply, but doesn’t mean approval is guaranteed.

-Secured loans can take 2-3 weeks to arrange and draw down.
+Secured loans can take two to three weeks to arrange and drawdown.
 Although there aren’t solicitors involved, a property valuation of some form will be required and if there’s a “first charge” over the property, then that lender will also need to give its approval.